Stewart / Gaskin FAQ & links

 Q: Is there some way of finding scores of Dave's '70s bands' music?

-DS: At the moment no, but the original scores are intact and if I ever get round to digitising them they will be made available; however, the incentive to do so has been greatly reduced by internet file sharing.
+DS: At the moment no. The original scores are intact and if I ever get round to digitising them they will be made available; however, the incentive to do so has been greatly reduced by internet file sharing.

 Q: Why did Dave change his musical style in 1981?

 DS: After 12 years of playing in bands (Uriel, Egg, Hatfield & The North, National Health, Bruford, Rapid Eye Movement) I reached a point where I wanted to try making music on my own, purely following my own instincts.
 What emerged was an entirely new musical direction which enabled me to get back to my pop and rock roots while opening up entirely new areas of expression and experimentation (songwriting, production, arrangements beyond the scope of a live band, synth & rhythm programming, etc.) I was excited by the results and though I enjoy playing with other musicians from time to time, I've never wanted to go back to being a band member.